KaranShah197/WSD-Project_01/README.md

 ## **Terminology**

 **Repository** is a git project.
 It contains all of the project's files and stores each file's revision history.

+**Clone** is used to target an existing repository and create a copy of the target repository.
+When you create a repository on GitHub, it exists as a remote repository.
+You can clone your repository to create a local copy on your computer and sync between the two locations.